syrgak33/linuxlabs/5day/lab5.md

     a.
 Try to list the contents of created folder.
 Give read permissions to it and list it again.
     b.
 Try to create a file in a folder.
 Give write and execute permissions to created folder and try to create file again.
 5. touch a file that can be read&write by the user, read by the group, and no permission to others.

+# sudoers
+1. Open the sudoers file via visudo command, and disable password prompt for sudo users.
+2. Create a configuration file in /etc/sudoers.d/ directory, which contains 1 line, example: username  ALL=(ALL) /bin/touch,/bin/ls
+Notes for the 2nd task, read README file in /etc/sudoers.d/ directory, it has some hints on creating sudoers file for a user.
+After that your user can now run 2(ls,touch) commands via sudo.
+To check the result create a file in /root directory using sudo, or try to run 'systemctl restart sshd', since it requires sudo privileges.